Vidhi0003/Software-Design-Description/README.md

 # Software-Design-Description

-This course was taught in Java
+This course was taught in Java and there were a few homework assignments